CMU-IDS-Fall-2022/final-project-flight-never-delay/Report.md

 #### Data Cleaning and Augmentation

-Our dataset of flight delays is from the [Bureau of Transportation Statistics - On-Time : Marketing Carrier On-Time Performance dataset](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr).
+We use a dataset containing flight delay records from the [Bureau of Transportation Statistics - On-Time : Marketing Carrier On-Time Performance](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr).
 The full dataset is very large (many millions of data points) - spanning from January 2018 to August 2022 with over 100 fields.
 For the purpose of this project, we select a subset of the data from January 2021 to December 2021 and include only 23 fields.
 The 23 fields are:
 * Time information (YEAR, QUARTER, MONTH, DAY_OF_MONTH, DAY_OF_WEEK) - We include this to uncover correlations between time and flight delays.
 We also hypothesize that day of the week (e.g. Monday) will influence flight delays.
 * Flight carrier (OP_UNIQUE_CARRIER, OP_CARRIER_FL_NUM) - We include this to uncover correlations between flight carriers (e.g. United Airlines) and flight delays.
 * Location information (ORIGIN, DEST, DISTANCE) - We include this to uncover correlations between location/distance and flight delays.